What is formatting?

 Conversion implies using a converter to change your file from one format to another.
 For example, converting a PDF file to a .doc file.
 This is strictly technical and takes a matter of seconds.
 A lot of conversions are not perfect and can be frustrating to deal with.
 The Smashwords Meatgrinder is a good example of a converter, which is why they have very specific formatting requirements.

 Formatting is a combination of both, leaning towards the technical side of things.
 Ebook Launch considers both the aesthetic and technical requirements during formatting (including best practices).
-We take a manuscript and ensure it meets the requirements of a retailer or distributor while ensuring it looks great on all devices.
+We take a manuscript and typeset it to ensure it meets the requirements of a retailer or distributor while ensuring it looks great on all devices.